There are a lot of important things to consider when you’re shopping for health insurance, including:

 - What doctors and hospitals will you be able to use?

 - How much will you pay when you need care?

 - Does your health plan have a deductible?

 Before you pick a health insurance plan, be sure you understand the basics — especially when it comes to your health insurance deductible.
 Deductible amounts vary greatly from plan to plan, and those differences can have a major impact on your bottom line.

 How Does Your Health Insurance Deductible Affect What You Pay for Care?

-A deductible is the amount you must pay for health care services before your insurer starts to share the costs.
-For example, if your health plan has a $2,000 deductible, you will pay for the first $2,000 of health care services you receive.
+A health insurance deductible is the amount you pay each year for covered health care services before your health plan starts to share the costs.
+For example, if your health plan has a $1,000 deductible, you will need to pay for the first $1,000 of the costs for the services you receive.
 Once you have paid this amount, your insurance will begin to pay for some or all of your health care services, depending on the health plan.

 You Shouldn’t Have to Choose Between Your Health and Your Budget

-Independence Blue Cross Offers Low- and NO-deductible Health Plans!
+Independence Blue Cross Offers Low- and No-Deductible Health Plans!

 If you’re looking for health insurance with low out-of-pocket costs, consider a Keystone HMO Silver Proactive health plan.
 Keystone HMO Silver Proactive and Keystone HMO Silver Proactive Select members have NO deductible for any services when they use Tier 1 – Preferred providers.
 While all doctors and hospitals in our network must meet high quality standards, many offer services at a lower cost.
 These providers are in Tier 1 – Preferred, which includes more than 50 percent of in-network doctors and hospitals.